-Observations Notations How do the larvae look?
-(Larvae should be a glistening, snowy white.)
+Observations Notations Can you find the queen?
+(Is she the same "marked" one you introduced?)
 Check for swarm cells.
-(Take swarm preven- tion steps, if needed.)
+(Take swarm prevention steps, if needed.)
 Check for supercedure cells.
-(May be an indication that your queen is underperform- ing and needs to be replaced.)
-Check appearance of brood cappings.
-(Cappings should be slightly convex and free of perforations.)
-Is the colony healthy?
-(You should find lots of active bees, healthy-looking brood, a clean hive, and a nice sweet smell.)
-Do you see evidence of Varroa mites (on bees on sticky board)?
+(May be an indication that your queen is underperforming and needs to be replaced.)
+Do you see evidence of Varroa mites (on bees or on sticky board)?
 If yes, take corrective action accordingly.
-Observe bees on the ground in front of the hive.
-Do they appear to be staggering or crawling up grass blades and then falling off?
-If yes, this may be an indication of a virus or tracheal mites.
-Take steps accordingly.
 Do the bees have food?
 (They need honey, pollen, and nectar.)
 How much capped honey is there?
-(Is it time to add a queen excluder and honey supers?)
+(Is it time to add a queen excluder and honey supers to your Langstroth hive?)
 Do the bees have an adequate water supply?
-Clean off propolis and burr comb that make manipulation difficult.
+Is it time to feed?
+(This usually is done in spring and autumn, depending on where you live.)
 Check ventilation.
 (Adjust based on weather conditions.)
-Is it time to feed?
-(This usually is done in spring and autumn, depending upon where you live.)
-What did you do for hive manipulations?
+Clean off propolis and burr comb that make manipulation difficult.
+U What did you do for hive manipulations?